hg1337/homeassistant-dwd/README.md

 [![Open your Home Assistant instance and start setting up this integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=dwd)

-This adds one device and two entities (one with hourly forecast and one with daily forceast) for the selected station.
+This adds one device and three entities for the selected station.
+By default, only the entity that provides all forecasts in one entity is enabled.
+However, if you still need the weather entities with daily and houry forecasts separately or via the old mechanism, you can just enable them.
 To add more stations, just repeat the "Add Integration" step.

 ## Questions & Answers